nerdyman/npm-7-workspaces-monorepo-docker/README.md

 npm v7 workspaces monorepo works locally on Linux but fails to resolve hoisted modules in Docker.

+- `package-one` depends on lodash and builds with node
+- `package-two` depends on lodash and build with esbuild

 ## Within the Docker Container

 ```sh